-This article about Biometric Residence Permits was published by the Great British Mag content team on 21 November, 2019
+This article about Biometric Residence Permits was updated by the Great British Mag content team on 8 September 2021

 A Biometric Residence Permit (BRP) is a secure identity card that you can use to prove that you have permission to study and live in the UK.
 It contains your personal details such as your name, your birth date and your visa status.
 It also contains your biometric information including your photograph and fingerprints.